opnfv/clover/docs/release/configguide/sdc_config_guide.rst

  * Installation of Kubernetes has already been performed.
 The installation in this guide was executed in a single-node Kubernetes cluster on a modest virtual machine.
  * Installation of a pod network that supports the Container Network Interface (CNI).
 It is recommended to use flannel, as most development work employed this network add-on.
+Success using Weave Net as the CNI plugin has also been reported.
  * Installation of Istio and Istio client (istioctl) is in your PATH (for deploy from source)

 .. _sdc_deploy_container: